tobami/codespeed/sample_project/README.md

 ### Testing with the built-in Development Server
 That will give you *just* the Django development server version.
 Please refer to *Installing for Production* for serious installations.
-You have been warned!

 It is assumed you are in the root directory of the Codespeed software.

 1. Install the Python pip module
    `which pip >/dev/null || easy_install pip`
    (You might be required to use sudo)
-2. You *must* copy the example directory to your project.
+2. You *must* copy the `sample_project` directory to your project.
 (Prevents updates on git tracked files in the future.)
-Let's call it speedcenter `cp -r example speedcenter`
+Let's call it speedcenter `cp -r sample_project speedcenter`
-3. Enter that directory
-   `cd speedcenter`
-4. Install Django, Codespeed and other dependencies using pip `pip install -r requirements.txt`
+3a.
+(When configuring your own project) `pip install codespeeed` 3b.
+(For Codespeed development) Install Django and other dependencies using pip `pip install -r requirements.txt`.
+This will not install codespeed itself, as we want runserver to only "see" the local codespeed copy
-   (You might be required to use sudo)
-5. Add codespeed to your Python path
+4. Add codespeed to your Python path
    Either
    `export PYTHONPATH=../:$PYTHONPATH`
    or
-   `ln -s ../codespeed .`
+   `ln -s ./codespeed ./sample_project`
-6. Initialise the Django Database
+5. Initialise the Django Database
    `python manage.py syncdb`
    (Yes, add a superuser.)
    `python manage.py migrate`
    Optionally, you may want to load the fixture data for a try `python manage.py loaddata ../codespeed/fixtures/testdata.json`
-7. Finally, start the Django development server.
+6. Finally, start the Django development server.
    `python manage.py runserver`
-8. Enjoy.
+7. Enjoy.
    `python -m webbrowser -n http://localhost:8000`

 ## Installing for production